castai/terraform-provider-castai/docs/umbrella-migration/README.md

 1. A `castctl` command will remove Helm release state from your cluster.
 2. A Terraform run installs the umbrella chart adopting the existing resources.
 3. Another `castctl` command cleans up orphaned resources.

+Between phase 2 and 3, some components will run duplicated in the cluster.
+This is expected, but might require additional cluster resources (CPU and memory).
+If you're using Cast AI Node Autoscaling, you should be covered, but otherwise you might have to accommodate for the additional components.

 Before starting the migration, confirm that you have [castctl](https://docs.cast.ai/docs/connect-with-castctl) installed with version `0.15.0` or newer: